This guide is meant to support you - not overwhelm you :)

 - absolutely nothing important at all

-This does not mean you’re bad at meditation.
+This does not mean youâre bad at meditation.
 It simply means your mind is doing what minds do.

-Sometimes the mind even tries to pull you back into activity, tension, or a bit of chaos - because that’s what feels familiar and safe.
-It may offer you “very urgent” thoughts like:
+Sometimes the mind even tries to pull you back into activity, tension, or a bit of chaos - because thatâs what feels familiar and safe.
+The nervous system can cling to a kind of familiar hell before it learns to trust an unfamiliar heaven.
+And these thoughts may not sound random at all - they can sound very convincing, like intuition, or even like this is simply who you are.
+It may offer you âvery urgentâ thoughts like:

-“We should definitely reorganize our life right now.”
+âWe should definitely reorganize our life right now.â

-“Ah, there you are again.
+âAh, there you are again.
 You miss the chaos.
-Sneaky mind.”
+Sneaky mind.
+I love you.â

 The Most Important Part

 The moment you notice that your attention has drifted is not a failure.
-It’s the moment the practice is actually happening.
+Itâs the moment the practice is actually happening.

 When you notice: